Threat Assessment for Mass Violence and Active-Shooter Incidents

 India does not have a civil-law pre-attack intervention mechanism equivalent to the ERPO.
 The UAPA 1967, as amended by the UAPA Amendment Act 2019 (which allows designation of individuals, not just organisations, as terrorists), and BNS 2023 § 113 provide criminal law tools that apply after an attack or after evidence of a criminal conspiracy has been gathered.
 India's Preventive Detention Act framework, including the National Security Act 1980, provides administrative detention without trial for persons assessed as threats to national security, but this is a blunt instrument.
 No civil pre-attack weapon-removal mechanism comparable to the ERPO exists in Indian law, and the constitutional framework for individual rights in Articles 19, 20, and 21 of the Indian Constitution would require careful legislative design to accommodate such a mechanism.

-The relationship between mental illness and mass violence is one of the most distorted areas of public discourse about forensic psychology.
+The relationship between mental illness and mass violence is one of the most consistently misrepresented areas in public discourse about forensic psychology.
 The empirical record, summarised in comprehensive reviews by Metzl and MacLeish (2015) in American Journal of Public Health and by Peterson and Densley (2019) in Journal of Threat Assessment and Management, shows that mental illness contributes to a small fraction of overall violence, that the overwhelming majority of people with serious mental illness are never violent, and that the specific category of mass-casualty planned attacks is not primarily associated with psychotic illness.

 The FBI BTAC's 2019 A Study of the Pre-Attack Behaviors of Active Shooters in the United States (2000-2013) found that of 63 active shooters, 25 percent had been diagnosed with a mental illness of some kind, but only 3 had been diagnosed with a psychotic disorder.
 The primary psychological characteristics of the attacker population were grievance, persecution, and despondency, not psychosis.
 The perpetrators of the Pittsburgh, Christchurch, and El Paso attacks all showed grievance-driven belief systems rather than psychotic symptomatology, though psychological distress was present.